ebeeton/fractal-demo-python/README.md

 [![Docker Image CI](https://github.com/ebeeton/fractal-demo-python/actions/workflows/docker-image.yml/badge.svg)](https://github.com/ebeeton/fractal-demo-python/actions/workflows/docker-image.yml)

 A simple Mandelbrot set plotter written with Python 3.9 and multiprocessing.
-This spare time project is intended to (hopefully) demonstrate basic competency with Python, Flask, and Docker.
+This spare time project is intended to demonstrate competency with Python, Flask, and Docker.

 Some improvements I'd like to make include: